Battle of Mollwitz

 The Battle of Mollwitz was fought by Prussia and Austria on 10 April 1741, during the First Silesian War (in the early stages of the War of the Austrian Succession).
-It was the first battle of the new Prussian King Frederick II, in which both sides made numerous military blunders and King Frederick II of Prussia fled the battlefield, but the Prussian Army still managed to attain victory.
+It was the first battle of the new Prussian King Frederick II, in which both sides made numerous military blunders.
+Frederick fled the battlefield, but the Prussian Army managed to attain victory.
 This battle cemented Frederick's authority over the newly conquered territory of Silesia and gave him valuable military experience.

 Background

 The War of the Austrian Succession was sparked by the death of Charles VI in 1740 and the succession of his daughter Maria Theresa.
 The Habsburg monarchy was originally subject to Salic law, which excluded women from inheriting it; the 1713 Pragmatic Sanction set this aside, allowing Maria Theresa to succeed her father.

-This became a European issue because the Monarchy was the most powerful element in the Holy Roman Empire, a loose federation of mostly German states.
-This position was threatened by the growing size and power of Bavaria, Prussia, and Saxony, as well as Habsburg expansion into lands held by the Ottoman Empire.
-The Empire was headed by the Holy Roman Emperor; in theory an elected post, it had been held by a Habsburg since 1437.
+That became a European issue because the Habsburg monarchy was the most powerful element in the Holy Roman Empire, a loose federation of mostly-German states.
+Its position was threatened by the growing size and power of Bavaria, Prussia, and Saxony, as well as Habsburg expansion into lands held by the Ottoman Empire.
+The Holy Roman Empire was headed by the Holy Roman Emperor, which was, in theory, an elected post though it had been held by a Habsburg since 1437.
 France, Prussia and Saxony now challenged Austrian dominance by nominating Charles of Bavaria as Emperor.

 In December 1740, Frederick II seized the opportunity to invade Silesia and begin the First Silesian War.
 With a population of over one million, the Silesian mining, weaving and dyeing industries produced 10% of total Imperial income.
 Under Kurt Christoph Graf von Schwerin, the Prussians quickly over-ran most of the province and settled into winter quarters but failed to capture the southern fortresses of Glogau, Breslau, and Brieg.
 Maria Theresa sent an army of about 20,000 men led by Wilhelm Reinhard von Neipperg to take back the province and assert herself as a strong monarch.

-The Austrian army's advance north
+Austrian army's advance north

 Neipperg's army caught Frederick II completely off guard as he lingered in the province, and surged northwards past Frederick and his army to relieve the city of Neisse, which was being besieged by a small Prussian force and had not yet fallen.
 Both Neipperg and Frederick rushed northwards in parallel columns, in a race to reach the city first.
 In atrocious weather, Neipperg reached Neisse first and set up camp there.
 Frederick II and his entire army were now caught behind enemy lines with a large Austrian force lying between him and the rest of his kingdom and his supply and communication lines cut off.
 Both sides knew that battle was now inevitable.